keymapperorg/KeyMapper/docs/quick-start.md

 !!! tip
     There is an excellent guide at [dontkillmyapp.com](http://dontkillmyapp.com) that explains how to disable battery and/or memory optimisation for your specific device.
 If Key Mapper randomly stops working even after you complete these steps, ask for help in [the Discord server.](http://keymapper.club)

+### Setup the ability to properly remap volume buttons

 ![](images/hg-settings-battery-optimisation.png) ![](images/hg-settings-battery-optimisation-light.png)